-- 1. A person who contravenes section 24, 25, 26 or 27, commits the offence of violating the Constitution. - 2.
-A person who commits the offence of violating the Constitution - a. in the case of a public officer - i. shall be subject to such disciplinary process and procedure as is applicable in his or her case; and - ii. may, in accordance with the disciplinary process and procedure referred to in sub-paragraph (i), be dismissed or otherwise removed from office; and - b. in the case of any other person, shall have his relationship with the organ or agency of the State, or the Statutory Body or State Owned Enterprise, as the case may be, terminated, without prejudice to the right of the State or the Statutory Body or State Owned Enterprise to recover any loss incurred. - 3.
-A person who has been dismissed or otherwise removed from office, or whose relationship with the organ or agency of the State or the Statutory Body or State Owned Enterprise has been terminated, shall - a. in the case of a public officer, be disqualified from holding any other public office for life, unless an Act of the National Assembly prescribes a shorter period; and - b.
-In the case of any other person, be disqualified from having any further or other relationship with the organ or agency of State, or any Statutory Body or State Owned Enterprise.
+- 1. A person who contravenes section 25, 26, 27 or 28, commits the offence of violating the Constitution. - 2.
+A person who commits the offence of violating this Constitution-

+- 2. a. in the case of a public officer - i. shall be subject to such disciplinary process and procedure as is applicable in his or her case; and - ii. may, in accordance with the disciplinary process and procedure referred to in sub-paragraph (i), be dismissed or otherwise removed from office; and - b. in the case of any other person, shall have his or her relationship with the organ or agency of the State, or the Statutory Body or State Owned Enterprise, as the case may be, terminated, without prejudice to the right of the State or the Statutory Body or State Owned Enterprise to recover any loss incurred. - 3.
+A person who has been dismissed or otherwise removed from office, or whose relationship with an organ or agency of the State or a Statutory Body or State Owned Enterprise has been terminated, shall- - a. in the case of a public officer, be disqualified from holding any other public office for life, unless an Act of the National Assembly prescribes a shorter period; and - b. in the case of any other person, be disqualified from having any further or other relationship with the State or any organ of the State, or any Statutory Body or State Owned Enterprise. - 4.
+Subject to subsection (5), any person may, for the purposes of sections 94 (1) (f), 116 (2) (h) and 138 (1) (g), commence an action in the High Court seeking a declaration that a person has advocated ethnic or religious hatred, hatred resulting in vilification of others or incitement to cause harm. - 5.
+Subsection (4) shall not apply if the Director of Public Prosecutions has initiated criminal proceedings against the person for advocating ethnic or religious hatred, hatred resulting in vilification of others or incitement to cause harm.

-29. Legislation on Leadership
+30. Legislation on Leadership